Vikms95/js-top-battleship/_planning/structure.md

 - ( ( ( (Ships) Gameboard1) Player1)  ( ( (Ships) Gameboard2) Player2) Game)

-    -Gameflow-

-        - Will create Players and Gameboard
-        - Will tell Gameboard when to start and when to finish a game
+    -Game-
+    -Will tell Player
-        - Will tell Player when it's his turn
+        - When it's its turn

+    -Player-
+    Will tell Game
+        - To create a Gameboard (createGameBoard)
+        - If they are done with the turn (isTurnOver)
+        - If they lost the game (isPlayerDefeated)

     -Gameboard-
+    Will tell Player
+        - To create a Ship (createShip)

-        - Will tell View module how to render the Gameboard
+        - To populate the Gameboard (populateGameboard)
-        - Will tell Gameflow if the game is in state to end
-        - Will tell Ships IF & WHERE they got hit
-        - Will tell itself if there was a missing hit

-    -Player-

-        - Will tell Gameflow if they are done with the turn
-        - Will tell Gameboard where to hit within the grid
-        - Will tell Gameboard if all their ships are sunk
+        - To receive an attack from the enemy (receiveAttackFromPlayer)

-        - Will tell Ship when to be placed
+    Will tell DOM
+        - To update display based on _boardGrid state (getBoardGrid)

     -Ship-
-        - Will tell Gameboard where to place the Ships (getSquaresPlaced)
+    Will tell Gameboard
-        - Will tell Player if the Ship is sunk (isSunk)
+        - To remove the square that got hit (removeSquareHit)
+        - If it's sunk on the next hit (isSunkNextHit)

 #----------------------------------------------------------------#